Want more Thailand travel tips?

 35. Walk around the moat – Pick a direction along the inner road of the moat and start moving.
 To walk all the way around at a decent speed will probably take you just over an hour.
 Take your time to check out some of the temples and street stalls along the way though!

 41. Get soaked at Songkran – The Thai New Year held in the middle of April is unlike anything anywhere else.
-Over the three days the streets surrounding the Old City will be completely filled with people celebrating and there are always free parades, shows, concerts and parties held at different pots throughout town.
+Over the three days of Songkran the streets surrounding the Old City will be completely filled with people celebrating and there are always free parades, shows, concerts and parties held at different pots throughout town.

 42. Seek out the city’s ruins – Founded more than 700 years ago Chiang Mai is an old city with a lot of history.
 Unfortunately, most of what you see today was built fairly recently, but there are still a couple spots where you can catch a glimpse of the past like the city’s secret moat and the ancient ruins of Wiang Kum Kam about 5 kilometers from the center of the Old City.